simukappu/activity_notification/README.md

 ## Help

-Contact us by email of this repository.
+We are welcome your Github issues for gem problems or enhancement requests.
+If you have any questions or problems for your own application environment, contact us by email of this repository.

+## Contributing

+We are welcome all of your pull requests!
+Please check out the followings:
+* Write tests with RSpec
+* Write code docs and README if necessary
+* Send your pull request to *development* branch (Do NOT send to *master* branch)

 ## License